 Ask people to come along with the movement that you’re creating.
 What’s your main message?

 LinkedIn really is a platform for building true community.
 Just be you.
 You are your brand.
 You are your business.
 The more authentic and real you are, the more attractive you are to your ideal clients.

 - Create content using your authentic voice.
 Don’t try to speak or write like someone else.
 Use the same voice you’d use when talking to a friend.

 - Dress how you dress.
 If you wear T-shirts and jeans daily, show up on LinkedIn in T-shirts and jeans.
 Think Gary Vaynerchuk and Dean Gaziosi.

 - Don’t be shy when sharing your brand message, especially if you feel it goes against the grain in your industry.
 Be courageous and bold.
 People are looking for something different.

 - Share the uniqueness of you and your business.
 This is called brand differentiation.
 Use it to your advantage.

 Keep your posts short and sweet.
 Say what you say in an effective and efficient way.

 LinkedIn recommends posting once or twice daily.
 This will most likely seem completely overwhelming at first.
 I recommend using a scheduling system like Later.com to help you save time.
-Set aside a few hours each Sunday to get all of your content scheduled for the upcoming week.
+Set aside a few hours each Sunday to schedule your content for the upcoming week.

 Need some help getting your online presence in order?
 I’ve got you.
-Book an SEO ONLINE AUDIT & BRAND STRATEGY session and let’s get started!
+Book a free call, and let’s get started!